Mikuji (Fortune Paper) – one of the Japanese religious behaviors

 Japanese seems religious by the fact of Japanese attitude to Mikuji

-As mentioned above, it seems to me that almost of Japanese act as Buddhist or Shinto believers at many occasions without their intention, as seen in that put their hands to pray for the success or realization of their hope to Buddha or God or something which cannot be controlled by them.
-I can say, in this sense, Japanese is one of most religious minded people.
-The statistics does not show the bottom of their heart.
+As mentioned above, it seems to me that almost of Japanese act as Buddhist or Shinto believers at many occasions without their intention, as seen in the scenes that people put their hands to pray for the success or realization of their hope to Buddha or God or something which cannot be controlled by them.
+As long as I witness in this sense, Japanese is one of most religious minded people.
+The statistics does not show the bottom of our Japanese heart.
 MIKUJI is one of the signs showing that Japanese tend to implore the help of the Buddha or the God when they need.

 Summary

-Mikuji is one of cases showing Japanese religious attitude.
-Many of Japanese draw MIkuji when they go to Buddhist temples and Shinto shrines with praying their happiness although they do not think themselves as religious nor they depend on Buddha or Gods.
+Mikuji is one of the cases showing Japanese religious attitude.
+Many of Japanese draw Mikuji when they go to Buddhist temples and Shinto shrines.
+It is believed by many Japanese that Mikuji of Buddha or God shows people’s luck or unluck at that time without knowing their deep thought.
 At the occasions such as Hastumoude, Yakudoshi, Shich-go-san and periodical grave visit at Bon period, Japanese show their religious attitude without recognizing as religious action.
 Such Japanese behavior is named as “light religion” by Hiroshi Nakayama, Japanese a religious sociologist.
 Japanese is just “light religious” national.

 Welcome your recommendation of the theme for next!